 Presenting your research is an important skill as an astronomer.
 It is also a skill that crosses many disciplines and professions.
-At the end of the semester we will have a presentation session (or two depending on the number of students) in which each group will present the observations they obtained.
+At the end of the semester we will have a presentation session in which each group will present the observations they obtained.
 The talk should be directed at your fellow students (i.e., freshman and sophomore astronomy students - we may have additional people viewing the talks, but this is still your target audience).
 Everyone in your group is expected to give part of the presentation so you will need to coordinate what each member of your group is talking about.
 Important things to include in the talk: